pingcap/talent-plan/talent-challenge-program2021/README.md

 ## Communication

-Feel free to contact us in the **#talent-challenge** channel of the [tidbcommunity](https://slack.tidb.io/invite?team=tidb-community&channel=talent-challenge-&ref=github/talent-plan) slack workspace if any questions and suggestions about Talent Challenge program arise.
+Feel free to contact us in the **#talent-challenge2021** channel of the [tidbcommunity](https://slack.tidb.io/invite?team=tidb-community&channel=talent-challenge-&ref=github/talent-plan) slack workspace if any questions and suggestions about Talent Challenge program arise.

 ## How to Participate